 Class Diagram:

 For DontDie there are two packages that contain the majority of the classes, the state package and sprite package.
 The state package has a Factory pattern using the State class as the parent and MenuState, GameStateManager, and PlayState are all children.
-GameStateManager is straight forward, it managers the state the game is in.
+GameStateManager is straight forward; it manages the state the game is in.
 MenuState is what allows the user to choose and navigate which the state the user wants to be in.
 PlayState is the state where the game is being played.
 The most common method found in each is render() and update(), which are used to show the user the graphics of the game and to update those graphics.
 The sprite package will contain everything that would be considered an entity.
 The MainCharacter class contains everything that pertains to the playable character, like the gravity the character falls at, its position, and all of its textures.
 The next class is the BossCharacter class, which will contain the script for the path of the boss character, its textures, and how the boss is going to shoot at the player.
 The Item class will contain everything that the player can pick up, such as coins, items to damage the boss, items that will protect the player and other items that effect the game.
 The sprite package overall has more unique classes that are all things the user can interact with in the game environment.

 Design Model

-In our game, we have some UML model in your game design.
-The first I want to talk about is use case diagram.
-People will play the game and system will accept the order to start the game.
-The developer will check the code and fix the bug.
-The second diagram is that state diagram.
-In our game, we have lots of state diagrams.
+In our game, we have some UML models to explain our game design.
+The first is a use case diagram.
+People will play the game, and system will accept the order to start the game.
+The developer will check the code and fix the bugs.
+The second diagram is a state diagram.
+In our game, we have lots of states.
 We have a state called state it is the main track method.
-Then, we have three other state diagrams, such as GameStateManager, MenuState and PlayState.
+Then, we have three other states, such as GameStateManager, MenuState and PlayState.
 MenuState is for people to see the main screen of game and have the background image inside the code.
 PlayState is for people can run the game and control character to move up and down.
 GameStateManager is to track people who try to play the game and get game feedback all the time to track.
-So in our game these four game state diagrams have relationship with each diagram.
+So in our game these four game states are related.
 We can track the game and run the system to see the bugs in the game.
 The third diagram is that Sequence diagram.
 This is the image for the sequence diagram.

 In the architecture part, we first try to do the state diagram to track the game activity.
 The four state diagrams connected with each other and the relationship connect with them just each class.
 This is the basic design idea for us to develop this game.
 Each member all work together with the state code at first step and we use version control system to track the stage of project.
 In the development part, we discuss the all idea of the state diagram for us to understand what should be in the game.
 In the development view, we think the most important is state diagram because the game is basic on state.
 How people play in the game and How was game showed on the android.
 We follow the state diagram to get our game finishing.